 Che Guevara (whose real name was Ernesto Guevara) was born in Rosario, Argentina in 1928.
 After studying medicine at the University of Buenos Aires he worked as a doctor.
 While in Guatemala in 1954 he witnessed the socialist government of President Jacobo Arbenz overthrown by an American-backed military coup.
 Disgusted by what he saw, Guevara decided to join the Cuban revolutionary, Fidel Castro, who at the time was in Mexico.

 In 1956 Che Guevara, Castro and eighty other men and women arrived in Cuba in an attempt to overthrow the government of General Fulgencio Batista.
 This group became known as the July 26 Movement.
 The plan was to set up their base in the Sierra Maestra mountains.
-On the way to the mountains they were attacked by government troops.
+On the way, they were attacked by government troops.
 By the time they reached the Sierra Maestra there were only sixteen men left with twelve weapons between them.
 For the next few months Castro's guerrilla army raided isolated army garrisons and were gradually able to build-up their stock of weapons.

 When the guerrillas took control of territory they redistributed the land amongst the peasants.
 In return, the peasants helped the guerrillas against Batista's soldiers.
 In some cases the peasants also joined Castro's army, as did students from the cities and occasionally Catholic priests.